nyu-mlsys-sp24/barenet/lab-1.md

-That's it.
-Please do not delete or modify your tag after the Lab submission date.
-We'll make a copy of your Github repository immediately after the Lab submission date has passed.
+That's it.  **Please do not delete or modify your tag after the Lab submission date.
+We'll make a copy of the tagged commit from your Github repository immediately after the Lab submission date has passed.**  After you've tagged, you can continue to commit new changes and push your new commits to Github as you move on to doing Lab-2.